 Want to push your stability ball training to the next level?
 Once the beginning exercises start to feel easy, and you become more confident in your body awareness and balance, give these intermediate core stability ball exercises a try.

 Start in the position you would use to perform a stability ball crunch, with the stability ball under your lower back and your feet planted on the ground.
-Crunch up and twist with your upper body while bringing your opposite leg up and tucking your knee.
-At the mid-point in the movement, you’ll want your elbow and opposing knee as close together as possible.
-Lower yourself back down to the starting position.
-From there, crunch up and twist in the opposite direction while bringing up the other knee.
+Crunch up and twist with your upper body while bringing your opposite knee to your opposite elbow, as close together as possible.
+Lower yourself back down to the starting position and repeat on the other side.

 Start in the same position as the stability ball plank, with your hands on the ground and your feet on the stability ball.
-Tighten your abs and pull your feet toward yourself, tucking your knees into your chest as the ball rolls into your body.
+Using your core, pull your knees towards your hands, allowing the ball to roll towards you.
 To get the most out of this movement, really focus on contracting your abs to tuck your knees instead of using your shoulders or quads.
 Keep your glutes down as much as possible during this movement.

 Start by lying on the ground on your back.
 Position the stability ball between your feet.
 Pressing your feet together and tightening your abs, lift the stability ball with your feet while crunching up.
 At the top of the movement, take the stability ball from your feet with your hands.
 Slowly, lower yourself back down, with your arms outstretched.
 Touch the ball on the ground behind your head, then crunch up again.
 This time you are passing the ball from your hands to your feet.
 This is a very challenging stability ball core exercise.
-Try to maintain control throughout the movement.
-Don’t drop your feet or hands.
-Lower yourself slowly.
+Try to maintain slow, controlled movement and keep your back flat on the floor.

 Stability ball exercises with weights are typically advanced movements that require comfort with the underlying exercise.
 Beginners and intermediate exercisers should focus on simply working out with the stability ball before attempting a movement with weights.